meme-es/flowershop/README.md

 ![screenshot](./screenshot.png)

-The project template can be found [here](https://www.newsweek.com/), a design created by [Michael D on Dribbble](https://www.behance.net/altezzik).
+You can find the basis of the project [here](https://www.behance.net/gallery/69329213/Flower-e-shop), a design created by [Michael D on Dribbble](https://www.behance.net/altezzik).

 ## Built With